After census ruling, judges dismiss part of similar case

-ORLANDO, Fla.
-(AP) — A three-judge panel in Maryland has dismissed part of a case challenging the decision of President Donald Trump’s administration to end data collection for the 2020 census early after the Supreme Court ruled the once-a-decade head count can end this week.
+A three-judge panel in Maryland has dismissed part of a case challenging the decision of President Donald Trump’s administration to end data collection for the 2020 census early after the Supreme Court ruled the once-a-decade head count can end this week.

 The panel of federal district judges said Tuesday’s decision by the Supreme Court in a California case made moot the challenge by advocacy groups and individuals who had sued the Trump administration in federal court in Maryland in an effort to keep the head count going through the end of the month.